featurepeek/marketing-website/content/blog/benefits-of-automatic-staging-environments/index.md

 This could waste days of developer productivity and encourage teams to skip straight to production, losing all the benefits of an effective staging environment.

-# Upsides of on-demand staging environments
+# On-demand staging environments upsides
+Thankfully, having multiple staging environments solves the downsides of the side effects above.

 ## Increased developer productivity

 With on-demand staging environments, developers can create as many staging environments as they require.
 No more waiting for staging to be available or for DevOps to configure a new environment.

-## Lower the barrier for running peers' code
+## Lower the barrier for running code

 Developers face a large amount of context switching when they are asked to review someone else's code.
 The process is unnecessarily interruptive, and looks something like this: